What Does Under Contract Mean?

-When a house is marked as under contract it means that a buyer has put in an offer that has been accepted by the seller.
-Under contract is a general term, but in most cases, when real estate is under contract, certain conditions or contingencies still need to be met before the deal can close.
-For these reasons you might also see homes that are under contract marked as contingent or pending.
+Under contract is a real estate term that means that a buyer has put in an offer that the seller has accepted.
+In most cases, when real estate is under contract, certain conditions or contingencies still need to be met before the deal can close.
+For these reasons, you might also see under contract homes marked as contingent or pending.

 If a house is under contract and the buyer is unable to meet the set conditions within the allotted amount of time (as stated by the contract), then the deal is no longer valid, and the house will once again be up for sale.
 For example, a buyer may include a contingency that allows them to back out without consequences if a major repair is found during the home inspection.